jmtemple/HTML-CSS/README.md

 57. When you click on “Link to page 2” your `page2.html` file should open.
 In this case, our URL to the page in our `<a href>` tags is just the name of new page we created.

-58. We do not need a full URL (http://www.somewhere.com) because we are calling a file that is stored in the same directory on our server (the repl).
+58. We do not need a full URL (http://www.somewhere.com) because we are calling a file that is stored in the same directory on our machine.

 59. If we had saved this file to another folder or directory, we would need to include the full file path, including any directory information.
 - For example if we had put `page2.html` in a folder titled "Page_Two," the `a href` tag would look like `<a href="Page_Two/page2.html">`.